Aditi-Sanghvi/firstgitdemo/README.md

 first repository

-github is a verion controlled platform.
+git is a distributed version control system